Triangles of the neck

-While the primary focus of this article is to review anatomical landmarks of the triangles of the neck, it is important to first discuss the anatomy of the neck.
+While the primary focus of this article is to review anatomical landmarks of the triangles of the neck and their neurovascular contents, it is important to first discuss the anatomy of the neck.
 There are several important functions of the neck:

 - The neck works with the shoulders to provide support for the head and facilitates rotation of the head about its axis.

 - It acts as a conduit for neurovascular structures (including the spinal cord) travelling to and from the head.

 - It is the major passageway from the upper digestive and respiratory tract to the lower regions of the same.